 For Referrer:

-[.]
+6, Rushabh Chhaya,

+Bhoir Nagar, Mulund (East),

+Mumbai - 400081

 Or, in each case, at such other address as may be specified in writing to the other Parties in accordance with the requirements of this Clause.
 All such notices, requests, demands, waivers and other communications shall be deemed duly given (i) if by personal delivery, on the day after such delivery, (ii) if by certified or registered mail, on the10th (tenth) day after the mailing thereof, (iii) if by courier service or similar service, on the day delivered, or (iv) if by email, facsimile or telegram, on the day following the day on which such email, facsimile or telegram was sent, provided that a copy is also sent by registered mail and, in the case of a facsimile, electronic confirmation of receipt is received.